A Mindful Approach to Creativity

 2) Understanding of purpose

 Zenism is there to accompany a purposeful life.
-It’s not about ‘bigger’ or ‘more’, it’s about real value.
+It’s not about ‘bigger’ or ‘more’, it’s about reality and being real.
+The purpose is to make peace with yourself so that you can create that feeling for others.

-Ricky was right, purposefully created products have the grace to teach us about ourselves.
+Rikyu was right when he said our stuff has the grace to teach us about ourselves.

 3) Economy and efficiency through simplicity.